The Best Restaurants In The East Village

 photo credit: CheLi

-CheLi spotlights the seafood dominant cuisine from the larger region around the city of Shanghai—all in a serene, waterfall-clad room on St. Marks Place.
-Our favorite ordering method here relies mainly on fish and crustaceans, like meaty Atlantic blue crab soaked in floral Shaoxing wine and sticky slices of carp that are marinated and fried until they taste smoky.
+CheLi spotlights the seafood-dominant cuisine from the larger region around the city of Shanghai—all in a serene, waterfall-clad room on St. Marks Place.
+Our favorite ordering method here relies mainly on fish and crustaceans, like the meaty Atlantic blue crab soaked in floral Shaoxing wine.
 But there’s plenty of delicious pork to be eaten, too—the stacks of red braised pork belly coated in a dark soy sauce, in particular, are requisite ordering.
-Bring a couple friends for your next group dinner, but be aware that this place gets busy and only takes reservations for groups larger than five.
+Bring a couple friends for your next group dinner.

 photo credit: Lucy Ballantyne